syseleven/grav-docs-metakube/pages/03.Tutorials/14.configure-a-load-balancer/default.en.md

 ## Troubleshooting

-### I created a Load Balancer, but can't reach the application
+### I created a load balancer but can't reach the application

 This can have multiple reasons.
 Typical problems are

 * _Your application is not reachable_.
-Try to use `kubectl port-forward $PODNAME 8080:80` \(port might differ\) and check, if you can reach your application on Port 80.
+Try to use `kubectl port-forward $PODNAME 8080:80` \(port might differ\) and check if you can reach your application on Port 80.
 * _The required port is not defined in the service manifest_.
 Check if the service lists all required ports with `kubectl get svc`.
-* _The service port is not reachable._ Check, if you can reach the service port on any of your worker nodes.
-Therefor you need to open the port \(temporarily\) in the cluster security group.
+* _The service port is not reachable._ Check if you can reach the service port on any of your worker nodes.
+Therefore you need to open the port \(temporarily\) in the cluster security group.
 * _The Load Balancer can't reach the worker nodes_.
-Make sure, that your cluster security group has opened the port range `30000 - 32767` for the internal network `192.168.0.0/16`.
+Make sure that your cluster security group has opened the port range `30000 - 32767` for the internal network `192.168.0.0/16`.